 Is there hope for the anxiously attached hopeless romantic or the commitment phobic avoidant?
 Or maybe you are reading this and determined you’re either a pushover codependent or a raging narcissist.
 Hear me out.
 The good news is that attachment styles can be changed.
 The bad news is that it’s slow and difficult.

-I was the classic hard core avoidant throughout my teens up till my early twenties.
-Since I started therapy, one anxiety uncovered after another.
-There were periods of my life where I swung from avoidant to anxious.
-You’ll be surprised that underlying avoidance is actually anxiety.
-There were other periods where I was going through phases of emotional vomit and flipped between anxious and avoidant attachment.
-However, all in all, I’m happy to report that today, I’m a lot better at handling my relationships today.
+I was a classic hard core avoidant throughout my teens up till my early twenties.
+Since I started therapy, I had one anxiety uncovered after another.
+There were periods of my life where I swung heavily from avoidant to anxious.
+You’ll be surprised to find that underlying avoidance may be anxiety.
+There were other periods where I was going through phases of emotional vomit and flipped manically in and out of being anxious and avoidant.

-There’s no quick fix for shifting attachment styles.
-There’s no quick fix for a lack (or overflowing) of self love.
+There’s no quick fix for changing attachment styles.
+Similarly, there is no quick fix for a lack (or overflowing) of self love.

-If your happiness is derived from making extreme sacrifices to meet your partner’s needs.
+If your happiness is derived from making extreme sacrifices to meet other people needs needs.
 Then it’s a red flag.
 If you’re the giver or the listener, then you need to stop being a pushover.
 It’s time to stop being Mr Nice Guy/ Woman.
 You’ll need learn how to assert your own emotional needs and get your needs met in your relationships.

 Now, I am not saying you can’t sacrifice for each other in a relationship.
 However, there’s a difference between sacrificing for someone and a lack of relationship boundaries.

-Or maybe you’re a raging narcissist and constantly get pushed away by others.
+Or maybe you find yourself as a raging narcissist and constantly get pushed away by others.
 You may want to take a step back and learn how to empathise with others.
 The point here isn’t to be overly selfish or aggressive.
 It is to find a fine balance between caring for their own and other’s people’s needs.

 Unfortunately, I’m not immune.
-In my life, I had my fair share of stages in my life where I was slightly co-dependent or swerved to my narcissistic side.
+In my life, I had my fair share of stages in my life where I fell into co-dependence or fell into narcissism.

-So are all healthy relationships non dependent on each other?
+So are you saying that all healthy relationships non dependent on each other?
 Nope.
-The best forms of relationship are not exactly independent, but interdependent.
+The best forms of relationship are not completely independent, but interdependent.
 An interdependent relationship is where two partners support each other unconditionally.
-They are able to generate self esteem on their own.
-They aren’t vicariously living through each other.
-It’s two emotionally independent individuals choosing to support each other towards aspirations.
+They are able to generate self esteem as an individual.
+They aren’t vicariously living through their partner.
+It’s two emotionally independent individuals consciously choosing to support one another.

 Hazan C.; Shaver P.R.
 (March 1987).
 “Romantic love conceptualized as an attachment process”.
 J Pers Soc Psychol.
 52 (3): 511–24.